5argon/NotchSolution/.documentation/how-to/index.md

 ![cutout problem 1](images/cutout-problem-1.jpg)

 When using `SafePadding` you may face this dilemma : It already looks nice on iPhone X because the UI stays in the "hole" made by that center notch.
-You could say it says "unsafe" because it is out of `safeArea` reported, but luckily it survives the notch.
+You could say it is "unsafe" because it is out of `safeArea` reported, but luckily it survives the notch.
 So you **skip** using `SafePadding` on it.
+No device will probably have any bigger notch than iPhone X anyways, or so you thought.

-However you forgot a device like Galaxy S10+ exists, which put a notch at the location you thought staying unsafe is probably fine.
+However you forgot a device like Galaxy S10+ exists.
+Thanks Samsung!
+Which put a notch at the location you thought staying unsafe is probably fine.
 Now the hole punched through and you want to use `SafePadding` to move it down.
-However now on iPhone X it is also moved down, that hole looks like a wasted opportunity for something to be there.
+However by doing so now on iPhone X it is also moved down, that hole looks like a wasted opportunity for something to be there.

 ![cutout problem 2](images/cutout-problem-2.jpg)